 Students who qualify may apply to take up to 9 graduate credits that apply to both this undergraduate degree and the M.S. in Criminal Justice.
-Contact the program director for information.
+Contact the program director for information and also see Accelerated Bachelor's/Master's Option.

 Qualified graduates of all UB undergraduate programs can be automatically admitted to the UB School of Law following their graduation through the University's Automatic Admit Option.
+For more information, see Law School Automatic Admit Option.